PHP job queue

 The following is a list of the basic steps the script performs.
 For this example I’m continuing with the assumption that the job queue is a table in a database.

-1. Get the pid and put it in $pid.
+- Get the pid and put it in $pid.

-2. Execute this SQL query…
+- Execute this SQL query…

-update job_queue set processor_pid = "$pid" where run_at <= unix_timestamp() and processor_pid = 0 order by run_at asc limit 1
+processor_pid= 0 order by run_at asc limit 1

-3. Check mysql_affected_rows() and exit if 0.
+- Check mysql_affected_rows() and exit if 0.

-4. Execute this SQL query…
+- Execute this SQL query…

-select * from job_queue
+select * fromjob_queue

-5. Run the job.
+limit 1Note that these SQL statements (step 2 and this one) atomically grab a job and lock it.
+If you’re using a different storage system for your queue you’ll need to lock it while you select a job to run and then mark it as in progress. - Run the job.
 As mentioned already this can mean any number of things and will depend on your particular application.
 One of the useful things you can do here is to set up a clean, safe environment for the job to run in, along with ways to capture errors and other outputs so you can do something useful with them.

-6. As soon as the job has finished executing we mark it as completed and record the success or failure status.
+- As soon as the job has finished executing we mark it as completed and record the success or failure status.

-7. If the job has a schedule (i.e. it’s a recurring job) we create a new job by effectively cloning the job we’ve just run.
+- If the job has a schedule (i.e. it’s a recurring job) we create a new job by effectively cloning the job we’ve just run.
 We now calculate the time it should be run according to the schedule definition and save that in the run_at field of the new job.
 Finally we set the processor_pid of the new job to 0 so it’s then available to step 2 of this process.

-8. Depending on the job configuration and status we now either remove the completed job from the queue or archive it complete with errors and output for later inspection.
+- Depending on the job configuration and status we now either remove the completed job from the queue or archive it complete with errors and output for later inspection.

-9. If this processor has been running for > 60 minutes it exits, otherwise it goes back to step 2 and looks for another job to run.
+- If this processor has been running for > 60 minutes it exits, otherwise it goes back to step 2 and looks for another job to run.

 To get this to do something useful we configure it to run via cron every n minutes where n depends upon the anticipated size of your job queue.
 For example running it every minute will automatically scale it up to 60 concurrent jobs at any one time.
 Running it every 5 minutes will reduce this to 12, and so on.
 There’s also nothing stopping you putting more than one line into the crontab so it runs two processes every minute which increases concurrent processors to 120.